 The Power of Self-Regulation: Biological Medicine and Regeneration

-Physical Influences
+Physical influences

 • Cell membrane functions such as cell membrane potential, membrane proteins and channels